Once materials have been captured they become a resource that can be utilised for a variety of purposes at a later date…

 Record an online webinar

-How – Run the webinar using Blackboard Collaborate and record it.
+How – Run a webinar using Blackboard Collaborate Ultra and record it.

 Why – To create a reusable record of an online event, webinar or meeting for those who could not attend.